n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 Blowing down the first 5 samples that I ran on the GC and re-raising them all in 50 uL ethyl acetate.
 This should fix the concentration issue.
+It might be a better cut off to say that samples less than 9 mg should be raised in 50 uL.
+Above should be raised in 100 uL.